-"Total Particle number emissions" (TPN10) means the number of total particles (i.e. solids and volatiles) emitted from the brake under testing.
+"Total Particle number emissions" (TPN) means the number of total particles (i.e. solids and volatiles) emitted from the brake under testing.

+“TPN10” means the total particle number emissions as defined and quantified according to the dilution, sampling and measurement methods specified in this UN GTR, using analysers with a nominal cut-off at 10nm aerodynamic mobility diameter.

-"Solid Particle number emissions" (SPN10) means the number of solid particles at a nominal particle size of approximately 10 nm electrical mobility diameter and larger emitted from the brake under testing and quantified according to the dilution, sampling, and measurement methods specified in this UN GTR.
+"Solid Particle number emissions" (SPN) means the number of solid particles emitted from the brake under testing

+“SPN10” means the solid particle number emissions as defined and quantified according to the dilution, sampling, and measurement methods specified in this UN GTR, using analysers with a nominal cut-off at 10nm aerodynamic mobility diameter.

-"Particle mass emissions" (PM) means the mass of any particle from the brake under testing quantified according to the dilution, sampling, and measurement methods specified in this UN GTR.
+"Particulate matter emissions" (PM) means the mass of any particulate matter from the brake under testing quantified according to the dilution, sampling, and measurement methods specified in this UN GTR.

-"PM2.5 emissions" means the mass of PM with an aerodynamic diameter (µm) of approximately ≤2.5 µm or less.
+"PM2.5 emissions" means the PM with an aerodynamic mobility diameter of approximately ≤2.5 µm or less.

-"PM10 emissions" means the mass of PM with an aerodynamic diameter (µm) of approximately ≤10 µm or less.
+"PM10 emissions" means the PM with an aerodynamic mobility diameter of approximately ≤10 µm or less.

-"Sampling plane" means the fixed plane (perpendicular to the sampling tunnel axis) at the entry of the sampling nozzle(s).
+"Sampling plane" means the fixed plane (perpendicular to the sampling tunnel axis) where the entry of the sampling nozzle(s) are located.

-"Sampling probe" means a thin-walled stainless steel tube designed to extract and transfer a representative portion from the tunnel to the sampling system.
+"Sampling probe" means a thin-walled stainless steel tube designed to extract and transfer a representative portion of aerosol from the sampling tunnel to the sampling system.

-"Sampling nozzle" means a thin-walled stainless steel cylinder with a knife-edge nozzle tip that mounts at the inlet of a sampling probe.
-The sampling nozzle aims to extract isokinetically particle-laden air from the sampling tunnel to the emissions measurement instrument(s).
+"Sampling nozzle" means a thin-walled stainless steel cylinder with a knife-edge nozzle tip that mounts at the inlet of a sampling probe and aims to extract isokinetically aerosol from the sampling tunnel.

 "Sampling nozzle tip" means the outer edge at the entry of the sampling nozzle.

-"PM Sampling train" means the series of elements where particles travel after exiting the sampling plane.
-It includes the PM sampling probe, separation device, sampling line, and filter holder.
+"PM Sampling system" means the series of elements where aerosol travels after entering the sampling probe.
+It includes in the direction of flow the PM sampling probe, PM separation device, PM sampling line, and filter holder.

+“PM separation device” means a device that separates the relevant portion of PM from the aerosol according to the specifications of this UN GTR

+“Filter holder” means a device that allows the collection of PM on filters, which are used to determine the PM emission factors according to this UN GTR.

-"PN Sampling train" means the series of elements where particles travel after exiting the sampling plane.
-It includes the PN sampling probe, separation device, particle transfer tube, flow splitting device (if applicable), sample conditioning system, and the particle number counter.
+"PN Sampling system" means the series of elements where aerosol travels after entering the sampling probe.
+It includes in the direction of flow the PN sampling probe, PN pre-classifier, particle transfer tube, flow splitting device (if applicable), and the PN measurement system.

-"PM Sampling line" means the rigid or flexible tubing connecting the outlet of the cyclonic separator to the inlet of the filter holder in the sampling train downstream of the sampling probe.
+"PM Sampling line" means the rigid or flexible tubing connecting the outlet of the PM separation device to the inlet of the filter holder.

-"Particle transfer tube" means the flexible tubing connecting the probe’s outlet to the pre-classifier’s inlet in the PN sampling train.
-When the pre-classifier is directly connected to the probe’s outlet, the particle transfer tube means the flexible tubing connecting the pre-classifier’s outlet to the sample conditioning system’s inlet in the PN sampling train.
+"Particle transfer tube" means the flexible tubing connecting the PN sampling probe’s outlet to the pre-classifier’s inlet.
+When the pre-classifier is directly connected to the PN sampling probe’s outlet, the particle transfer tube means the flexible tubing connecting the pre-classifier’s outlet to the sample conditioning system’s inlet.

+“pre classifier”

-"PN measurement system" means the system that includes the sample conditioning system (dilution system or volatile particle remover), the PN internal transfer line, and the particle number counter.
+"PN measurement system" means the system that allows the determination of the particle number concentrations according to this UN GTR.
+It includes the sample conditioning system, the PN internal transfer lines, and the particle number counter.

+“internal transfer lines”

+“sample conditioning system” means the parts of the PN measurement systems that dilutes and conditions the aerosol to be provided to the particle number counter to determine TPN10 and SPN10, respectively.

+“particle number counter” means a condensation particle counter according to the specifications of this UN GTR to determine either TPN10 or SPN10.

 "Standard conditions" means pressure equal to 101.325 kPa and temperature corresponding to 293.15 K.